r09491/veplug/README.md

 To install:
 * Clone the project
-* Enter the directory 'vesocket'
+* Enter the directory 'victon_plug'
 * pip install .

 To test:
-* Enter the directory 'examples'
+* Enter the directory 'victron_examples'
 * Plug the OTG cable into the phone
   -> Serial USB stream app is started automtically
-* ./veplug_print.py host = 'localhost' port = 2323
+* ./victron_plug_print.py host = 'localhost' port = 2323
   -> Dump output to the screen

-The script 'veplug_mqtt.py' is only ported but not tested yet.
+The script 'victron_plug_mqtt.py' is only ported but not tested yet.